shipth-is/cli/README.md

 ## `shipthis game ios profile status`

-Shows the Game iOS Profile Status.
+Shows the Game iOS Mobile Provisioning Profile Status.
 If --gameId is not provided it will look in the current directory.

 ```
 USAGE
-  $ shipthis game ios profile status [-g <value>]
+  $ shipthis game ios profile status [-g <value>] [-f]

 FLAGS
+  -f, --noAppleAuth
   -g, --gameId=<value>  The ID of the game

 DESCRIPTION
-  Shows the Game iOS Profile Status.
-If --gameId is not provided it will look in the current directory.
+  Shows the Game iOS Mobile Provisioning Profile Status.
+If --gameId is not provided it will look in the current
+  directory.

 EXAMPLES
   $ shipthis game ios profile status